Seagate/halon/docs/hld.md

 ````

 An interface should implement these two functions to allow publishing
-of and subscription to events.
+of and subscription to event types.
+Note that it is the event *type*
+that is published, not the event itself: publishing an event type
+informs the broker and simultaneously returns a callback that can be
+used to emit an event of that type.

 ### `cep-sodium`